Destination Pakistan Guide

 The Rakaposhi View Point is also known as the “Zero Point of Rakaposhi”.
 It provides the closest view of Rakaposhi and its breathtaking natural surroundings.
 Situated along the Karakoram Highway in Ghulmet village of Nagar Valley, this viewpoint promises a mesmerizing experience for all visitors.

-Monuments in Hunza Valley
+Monuments in The Hunza Valley

 As you explore the wonders of Hunza Valley, you’ll find yourself immersed in its rich history and mesmerized by its awe-inspiring landscapes.
 Whether you seek adventure, cultural heritage, or simply wish to bask in nature’s beauty, Hunza Valley offers an unforgettable experience that will stay with you forever.